- Licensing of employment agency

 Depending on the type of application / notification to be submitted to EAA, different forms and documents would be required.
 For the forms that are commonly used, please click here.

 According to paragraph 4.2.3 of the Code of Practice for Employment Agencies, EAs are required to notify EAA as soon as practicable and preferably within 14 days of any change of the contact particulars of the licensee, company director(s) and/or nominated operator by submitting Form CoP-F1.
-Besides, EAs are required to notify EAA within 14 days if there are any changes (including joining, leaving or position change) of the related person(s) or employed individual(s) by completing form EA-LOA(transcript).
-If there is insufficient space to provide particulars of all the related persons or employed individuals in the form EA-LOA, please use the ‘Supplementary Sheet-Related Person (EA-LOA-Supp-RP)(transcript)’ and the ‘Supplementary Sheet-Employed Individual (EA-LOA-Supp-EE)(transcript)’.
+Besides, EAs are required to notify EAA within 14 days if there are any changes (including joining, leaving or position change) of the related person(s) or employed individual(s) by completing form EA-LOA(Text Version).
+If there is insufficient space to provide particulars of all the related persons or employed individuals in the form EA-LOA, please use the ‘Supplementary Sheet-Related Person (EA-LOA-Supp-RP)(Text Version)’ and the ‘Supplementary Sheet-Employed Individual (EA-LOA-Supp-EE)(Text Version)’.
 The completed form(s) together with the authorisation at Appendix (if applicable), all in original should be submitted to EAA by post.

 EAs should also update their particulars displayed in this website (EA Portal) where necessary by submitting the Form EAP-F1.

 If EAs would like to receive the electronic general demand note (“e-GDN”) issued by EAA in a more efficient and convenient way in connection with EA licence application matters (except for new licence application), please submit the duly completed and signed Registration Form for e-Billing Service (Employment Agencies Administration) in original to EAA.